Use of fyke nets

 These approaches have the following features in common:

 - The accuracy and precision of all population metrics are limited by the scope and effectiveness of fieldwork contributing to the analysis.
-Although self-evident, we believe this is worth repeating as it so often seems to be overlooked in practice.
+Although self-evident, we believe this is worth repeating as it often seems to be overlooked in practice.

 - Caution is warranted before combining live-trapping results from different water bodies (e.g. to increase overall sample size), as demographic parameters and population trajectories may vary widely even among similar-sized streams found in close geographic proximity (Serena et al. 2014).